The Meek: Victims of Bullying and Cruelty

 France's churches are burning – and no one seems to care

-2025 - rance's churches are under attack, yet the media and political establishment are pretending not to notice.
+2025 - France's churches are under attack, yet the media and political establishment are pretending not to notice.
 Last year, we saw blazes at historic churches in Rouen, Saint-Omer and Poitiers – each one another grim statistic in an escalating crisis.
 For years, we've seen Christian places of worship targeted in acts of arson and vandalism.
 Yet, until now, official confirmation of the scale of the problem has been curiously absent.
 That has changed.
 The French territorial intelligence service has reported a 30 per cent increase in criminal church fires in 2024.
 That's not a handful of isolated incidents – it's a surge.
 And a deeply troubling one at that.

 In 2023, there were 38 recorded cases of criminal arson against churches in France.
 In 2024, that number jumped to nearly 50.